rarilu/distledger-sd/REPORT.md

 ## Client operations

-When an operation is received from the client, the receiving replica's `replicaTS` is incremented and it is added to the ledger as unstable.
+When an operation is received from the client, the receiving replica's `replicaTS` is incremented, and it is added to the ledger as unstable.
 Then, if its prevTS "happened-before" or is equal to the receiving replica's `valueTS`, it is executed, stabilized, and the replica's `valueTS` is merged with the TS (calculated as explained below).
 If not, it remains unstable.

 When a replica's `valueTS` increases, we retry to stabilize every unstable operation in the ledger.